 It is devastating to lose a family member due to someone else’s misconduct, as such a tragedy impacts countless aspects of your life.
 You experience unbearable grief and sadness, but may not realize the financial burdens created by your loved one’s absence.

 Fortunately, New Jersey law does allow certain individuals to seek compensation for these losses.
 Even if monetary damages cannot bring back the deceased, an award can ease the financial stress during these difficult times.
 At O’Connor, Parsons, Lane & Noble, our New Jersey wrongful death lawyers are committed to providing the legal support you need to recover compensation for your losses.
 Please contact our office to set up a free case evaluation regarding your situation, and read on for some important information about wrongful death cases in New Jersey.

 Overview of New Jersey Wrongful Death Claims

 There’s a wide range of accidents and intentional conduct that may give rise to a wrongful death suit.
-At O’Connor, Parsons, Lane & Noble, our team represents clients who lost a loved one as a result of:
+At O’Connor, Parsons, Lane & Noble, our New Jersey wrongful death lawyers represent clients who lost a loved one as a result of:

 - Car, bus, truck, Jitney, and other motor vehicle collisions;